 Insurance policies may also exclude coverage for certain risks that you may not have considered.
 Take the following scenario for example.
 You buy a home and purchase a homeowner’s insurance policy.
 At the time of the purchase, you don’t have a dog.
 Two years later, you rescue a loving, gentle Rottweiler from the local animal shelter.
 You never think to inform the homeowner’s insurance company.
 A few months later, your dog runs into the road and a car swerves to miss him, crashing into a telephone pole instead.
 The owner of the vehicle wants compensated for thousands of dollars in damage to her vehicle.
 You file a claim with your insurance company, only to find out that Rottweilers are excluded from coverage as an ‘aggressive breed’ of dog.
 You plead with them that your dog wouldn’t hurt a fly…but it doesn’t matter.
 Insurance companies see things in black and white.
 The exclusion sticks, and you are forced to come out of pocket for the damages.

-Dana G. Kirk – Insurance Attorney Serving Houston for Nearly 37 Years
+Kirk Law Firm, PLLC – Insurance Attorney Serving Houston for Nearly 37 Years

 Request Your Free Case Evaluation